vdubey0/RecipeAnalysis/README.md

 <br>

 We also explored whether the missingness of `Average Rating` was related to the length of the recipe name.
 We already have our “missing_rating” column from the previous permutation test, but we needed to create a column with the length of each recipe name.
 We added a new column with the length of recipe names, `name_length` and plotted two distributions (name length with average ratings and name length with missing average ratings).
-There were no outliers that we needed to account for. elow is the distribution of `name_length` based on the missingness of `Average Rating`:
+There were no outliers that we needed to account for.
+Below is the distribution of `name_length` based on the missingness of `Average Rating`:

 <center><iframe src="assets/length.html" width=650 height=500 frameBorder=0></iframe></center>